 - Drizzle over a tablespoon or two of olive oil, balsamic vinegar and season with salt flakes and pepper.
 Place in the pre-heated oven for 20 minutes until tomatoes are soft and juices running.

-- Meanwhile you can prepare the spicy pepitas by combining all the ingredients in a small bowl.
+- Meanwhile, you can prepare the spicy pepitas by combining all the ingredients in a small bowl.
 Heat a small frying pan over a medium/low heat.
 Add the pepita mixture and roast, tossing in the pan until the seeds begin to pop and the spices are fragrant.
 Remove from the pan and transfer to absorbent paper until you are ready to serve.
 Tip: these spicy pumpkin seeds are also great in salads or served over roasted vegetables.
+Store leftovers in the refrigerator.

 - Once the tomatoes, onions and red pepper are roasted remove from the oven.
 Pick out the whole garlic cloves and allow these to cool enough to handle.
 Transfer everything else from the cookie sheet, including all the juices into a large soup pot.
 Once the garlic is cool enough to handle, squeeze the soft roasted garlic from their skins straight into the same pot.